tytydraco/yessleep/out/Does_anyone_else_read_way_too_many_reviews_before_buying_something_or_is_it_just_me.md

 First order of business is getting a toaster.
 Yes, a toaster.
 Call me weird, but I love toast.
 I've been eating it almost every day for breakfast since I was a kid (any toast aficionado knows that the best way is butter only, no jam or jelly or anything weird like Marmite.)
 So, yes, a toaster will be my first treat of many.

-I look on Amazon and find the first cheap toaster with somewhat decent reviews.
+I start looking on Amazon and, almost immediately, find a cheap toaster with somewhat decent reviews.
 4.3 stars with 8k reviews isn't bad.
 Let's see what people are saying.

 "Great toaster if you need something basic. $25 bucks and it works." - Doug M.